-The Hoyt Clarke Hottel Award recognizes unique solar applications that lead to commercial advancements.
+The Applied Solar Technology Award in honor of Hoyt Clarke Hottel recognizes unique solar applications that lead to commercial advancements.
 This award, established by ASES in 2000, was originally set up to recognize accomplishments in the field of solar thermal technologies.
-In recent years, this award has shifted its focus to recognize significant contributions in the unique and innovative application of one or more solar technologies or tools that support the enabling of solar technologies resulting in successful commercial endeavors.
+In recent years, this award has shifted its focus to recognize significant contributions in the unique and innovative application of solar and related technologies that support game-changing commercial endeavors.
+The Applied Solar Technology Award is a high award, which complements the Innovative Research and Development Award in honor of Charles Greeley Abbot.
+That award recognizes solar research and development, and this one recognizes solar applications and methods to help realize the ASES vision for A world equitably and sustainably transformed to 100% renewable energy.

-The criteria for the Hottel Award are as follows:
+The criteria for the Applied Solar Technology Award in honor of Hoyt Clarke Hottel are as follows:

 ASES requests that nominations include the submission of the nomination form and two letters of support for each nominee.
 The nomination form must be submitted by a current ASES member.
 Please access and submit the nomination form below; however, the letters of support should be emailed to awards@ases.org, using the file naming protocol Hottel_NomineeLastName_LetterWriterLastName.
 If possible, include the nominee’s CV or resume or a link to it.
 Please, no self-nominations.